Connect with others who understand.

 Talk With Others Who Understand

-Have you experienced low potassium?
+Have you had low potassium levels?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 A MyLupusTeam Member